A nonlocal model for heterogeneous material flow on conveyor belts: Numerical results

 following \cite{original}.
 We then divide the initial mass vertically at $x=1/3$ into two separate species $c\in\{1,2\}$, where we assign each population a different \(\sigma_c\).
 The PCE coefficients $\alpha_c$ are set to $\alpha_1=2$ and $\alpha_2=1$.
 The mollifier $\eta_c$, which is used in the operator $\boldsymbol{I}_c[\rho]$ given in~\eqref{eq:vdyn}, is chosen as follows

-with $\sigma_1 = 10 000$ and $\sigma_2 = 3\sigma_1 = 30 000$.
+with $\sigma_1 = 5000$ and $\sigma_2 = 2\sigma_1 = 10 000$.
 The mollifier $\tilde{\eta}$, which is used in the Heaviside function $H$, see~\eqref{eq:vdyn}, is defined in the same way:

-where we take $\sigma_3 = 3\sigma_2$.
-In the original model formulation~\cite{original}, the Heaviside function was introduced to avoid densities larger than $\rho_{max}$.
+where we take $\sigma_3 = \sigma_2$.
+In the original model formulation~\cite{original}, the Heaviside function was introduced to avoid densities larger than $\rho_{\max}$.
 In this work we use the approximation $H_t$ (atan), obtained using the inverse tangent.

-Using the inverse tangent approximation corresponds to activating the collision operator $\boldsymbol{I}_c[\rho]$ very close to $\rho_{max}$, see \cite{Rossietal}.
+Using the inverse tangent approximation corresponds to activating the collision operator $\boldsymbol{I}_c[\rho]$ very close to $r_{\max}$, see \cite{Rossietal}.
 Due to the smoothing of $H$ and the introduction of the mollifier $\Tilde{\eta}$, the maximal density constraint is not satisfied.
-Thus, there is no maximum principle.
+Thus, there is no maximum principle. \\ \\ For our comparison with a microscopic simulation, we employ a collision detection engine based on the results on material flow developed in~\cite{original}.
 We consider two configurations.
-First we simulate the case where the upstream particle class is $c=1$ and the downstream particles are $c=2$.
-This corresponds to placing the larger objects behind the smaller ones, so that the smaller particles arrive first at the obstacle.
+First we simulate the case where the smaller particle class $c=1$ (blue) is placed upstream of the larger particle class $c=2$ (red).
+Placing the larger objects behind the smaller ones, the smaller particles arrive first at the obstacle.
 As it can be seen in the top row of Figure~\ref{Figure2}, the smaller particles are pushed by the incoming larger ones to the edge of the obstacle.
 We can also observe that the particles do not mix in the outflow, with the smaller particles (blue) staying on the left side.
 We observe the same effect in the microscopic simulation in Figure~\ref{Figure2}, bottom.

 In the second case we swap the classes positions.
 The macroscopic simulation shows that the incoming smaller particles penetrate the mass of the downstream larger particles until they reach the diverter, see Figure~\ref{Figure3}.
 The different particle classes mix in the outflow with the smaller particles (blue) overtaking some of the larger ones.
 This effect can also be seen in the outflow diagram depicted in Figure~\ref{Figure5}.
 The same effect can be observed in the microscopic simulation, see Figure~\ref{Figure3}, bottom.